reactjs/rfcs/text/0000-use-mutable-source.md

 #### Pending update expiration times

-Tracking pending update times enables already mounted components to safely reuse cached snapshot values without tearing in order to support higher priority updates.
+Tracking pending updates per source enables newly-mounting components to read without potentially conflicting with components that read from the same source during a previous render.

 During an update, if the current render’s expiration time is **≤** the stored expiration time for a source, it is safe to read new values from the source.
 Otherwise a cached snapshot value should be used temporarily<sup>1</sup>.

 When a root is committed, all pending expiration times that are **≤** the committed time can be discarded for that root.